Māori and Pacific Employability Programme

-The University of Auckland’s Māori Pasifika Employability programme has been designed to prepare Māori Pacific students to successfully enter the world of work.
+The University of Auckland’s Māori and Pacific Employability programme has been designed to prepare Māori and Pacific students to successfully enter the world of work.

 We know that Māori and Pacific people are typically underrepresented in the professional workforce.
 We also know that with a strong focus on diversity and inclusion, organisations are better representing the communities that they operate in.